 There are a great many rumors and myths about freemasonry: That in order to join you must drink wine out of a human skull, etc. But it's really a fraternity dedicated to improving the community through work and education, and Laban and his son, Frank, were both heavily involved in the organization during their lives, so the Hauses were an integral part of that lodge for the next 75 years.

-Laban decided to earn some extra money off the farm and became the Postmaster in Emmett from 1869 to 1873.
-The Hause family never fit in with the community there.
+Laban became the Postmaster in Emmett from 1869 to 1873, but the Hause family never fit in with the community.
 (It was "too Catholic," according to Laban's grandson Basilmuch of our family history had been lost, but our Reformist, anti-Catholic bias was apparently still being handed down.)⁴

 While running the store, Laban supplemented his income by taking boarders.
 He also put food on the table the same way every Hause man since Johann six generations before him had: farming and hunting.
 Such was life on the Michigan frontier: It was cold and harsh, and everybody worked at least one job, then scraped and struggled to survive with whatever time they had left over.